-Screen Alarm Front-Panel Alarm Description H2TU-C DS1 ALARMS (see Figure 22 on page 39) LLOS (a) LLOS Local Loss of Signal-Loss of the H2TU-C DSX-1 input signal.
-LAIS LAIS Local Alarm Indication Signal-Indicates an AIS (all ones) pattern is being transmitted from the local DS1 output port.
+Screen Alarm Description H2TU-C DS1 ALARMS (see Figure 23 on page 36) LLOS (a) Local Loss of Signal-Loss of the H2TU-C DSX-1 input signal.
+LAIS Line Alarm Indication Signal-Indicates an AIS (all ones) pattern is being received from the local DS1 input port.
 The ALMP option determines whether AIS (default) or LOS is sent towards the CPE.
-DBER xxx-DBER Bit Error Rate-The DS1 BER has exceeded the built-in 24-hour threshold limits of approximately $10^{-6}$ . (xxx denotes either TUC or TUR.)
-H2TU-R DS1 ALAR MS (see Figure 23 on this page) RLOS (a) RLOS Remote Loss of Signal- Loss of the H2TU-R DS1 input signal.
-RAIS RAIS Remote Alarm Indication Signal-Indicates an AIS (all ones) pattern is being received at the H2TU-R DS1 input port.
-By default AIS-CI (b) is sent towards the network (see Figure 27 on page 48).
-RAI RRAI Remote RAI - Remote Alarm Indication at the H2TU-R-Indicates an RAI alarm (yellow LED) from the CPE with errors from the line unit or network.
-TX RAI-CI TRCI Transmit RAI-CI - Remote Alarm Indication at the H2TU-R-Upon reception of an RAI (yellow LED) from the CPE, the H2TU-R sends an RAI-CI towards the network if the network signal received at the H2TU-R is clear.
+DBER Bit Error Rate-The DS1 BER has exceeded built-in 24-hour threshold limit of approximately 10^{-6} .
+H2TU-R DS1 A LARMS (see footnote 24 on page 36) RLOS (a) Remote Loss of Signal- Loss of the H2TU-R DS1 input signal.
+RAIS Remote Alarm Indication Signal-Indicates an AIS (all ones) pattern is being received at the H2TU-R DS1 input port.
+The AIS-CI (b) pattern is sent towards the network (see Figure 28 on page 44).
+RAI Remote RAI - Remote Alarm Indication at the H2TU-R-Indicates an RAI alarm (yellow LED) from the CPE with errors from the line unit or network.
+TX RAI-CI Transmit RAI-CI - Remote Alarm Indication at the H2TU-R-Upon reception of an RAI (yellow LED) from the CPE, the H2TU-R sends a RAI-CI towards the network if the network signal received at the H2TU-R is clear.
 If the network signal is impaired (LOS, AIS or LOF), then the RAI is passed on to the network unaltered.
 This is applicable to SF or ESF framing.
-In an all SF environment, RACI must be enabled to convert SF-RAI to SF-RAI-CI.
-PRM-NE PRMN Performance Report Monitoring - Near End-The count of the PRM-NE register at the H2TU-R exceeds the $10^{-6}$ BER threshold at 648 events since 12:00:00 AM.
-PRM-FE PRMF Performance Report Monitoring - Far End-The count of the PRM-FE register at the H2TU-R exceeds the $10^{-6}$ BER threshold at 648 events since 12:00:00 AM.
-DBER xxx-DBER Bit Error Rate-The DS1 BER has exceeded the built-in 24-hour threshold limits of approximately $10^{-6}$ . (xxx denotes TUR.)

-(a) This is a DS1-specific alarm that also issues a minor alarm (sent to the management unit or the backplane), if enabled.
+In an all SF environment, RACI must be enabled to convert SF RAI to SF RAI-CI.
+PRM-NE Performance Report Monitoring - Near End-The count of the PRM-NE register at the H2TU-R exceeds the 10^{-6} BER threshold at 648 events since 12:00:00 AM.
+PRM-FE Performance Report Monitoring - Far End-The count of the PRM-FE register at the H2TU-R exceeds the 10^{-6} BER threshold at 648 events since 12:00:00 AM.
+DBER Bit Error Rate-The DS1 BER has exceeded the built-in 24-hour threshold limits of approximately $10^{\text{-}6}$. backplane), 1-specific alarm that also issues a minor alarm (sent to the management unit or the if enabled.